WILLIAM ALFRED WILLIAMSON 1878–1982

 Appointed to Acting Company Sergeant Major

-15.6.16: The London Gazette 15 June 1916 – mentioned in dispatches for gallant conscientious conduct in the field
+15.6.16: The London Gazette 15 June 1916 – mentioned in dispatches for gallant and distinguished conduct in the field

 23.6.16: Promoted to Regimental Quarter Master Sergeant